Lab 4. Database Testing

 After you finished designing your database, the development team is interested in assessing the performance of your design.
 To record different test configurations and results, you create the following relational structure:

-Tests – holds data about different test configurations;
+Tests – holds data about different tests;

 Views – holds data about a set of views from the database, used to assess the performance of certain SQL queries;

-TestRuns – contains data about different test runs; each test run involves:
+TestRuns – contains data about different test runs;

-- evaluating the test’s views;
+- evaluating test T’s views;

 - a table with a single-column primary key and no foreign keys;